 The Board has established an adequate risk management and internal control system.
-The risk exposure of the Company and a detailed overview is given in the Risk Management Report on pages 36 to 41.
+The risk exposure of the Company and a detailed overview is given in the Risk Management Report on pages 37 to 40 of this annual report.

 STATUTORY PAYMENTS